Finite element approximation for the fractional eigenvalue problem: Numerical results

 This allows to extrapolate approximations of the eigenvalues as well (in the tables we denote this extrapolated value of $\lambda^{(k)}$ as $\lambda_{ext}^{(k)}$).

 Throughout this section, the results are compared with those available in the literature.
 In first place we consider one-dimensional problems, which have been widely studied both theoretically and from the numerical point of view.
 Next, we show some examples in two-dimensional domains: the unit ball, a square and an $L$-shaped domain.
 As for the ball, the deep results of \cite{DydaKuznetsovKwasnicki} allow to obtain sharp estimates on the eigenvalues, and thus provide a point of comparison for the validity of the FE implementation.
 Regarding the square, some estimates for the eigenvalues are found in \cite{Kwasnicki}.
-The main interest of the $L$-shaped domain is that, although it does not satisfy the ``standard'' requirements to regularity of eigenfunctions to hold, the numerical order of convergence is the same as in problems posed on smooth, convex domains.
+The main interest of the $L$-shaped domain is that, although it does not satisfy the ``standard'' requirements to regularity of eigenfunctions to hold, the numerical order of convergence is the same as in problems posed on smooth, convex domains. {Finally, Subsection \ref{sub:higher} is concerned with the computation of higher-order eigenspaces.}

 General estimates for eigenvalues, valid for a class of domains, are obtained by Chen and Song \cite{ChenSong}.
 In that paper, the authors state upper and lower bounds for eigenvalues of the fractional Laplacian on domains satisfying the exterior cone condition.
-Calling $\mu^{(k)}$ the $k$-th eigenvalue of the Laplacian with Dirichlet boundary conditione domain $\W$, they prove that there exists a constant $C=C(\W)$ such that
+Calling $\mu^{(k)}$ the $k$-th eigenvalue of the Laplacian with Dirichlet boundary conditions {on the} domain $\W$, they prove that there exists a constant $C=C(\W)$ such that

 If $\W$ is a bounded convex domain, then $C$ can be taken as $\nicefrac12$.
 It is noteworthy that, due to the scaling property of the fractional Laplacian, eigenvalues for the dilations of a domain $\W$ are obtained by means of $\lambda^{(k)}(\gamma\W) = \gamma^{-2s} \lambda^{(k)}(\W).$